SomeoneElseSt/stiven.me/blog/posts/cities.md

 Most people would consider the Alps beautiful for their own sake — we don't have a way to make a copy of the Alps or to move them somewhere else, and the Alps wouldn't be the Alps if they were in Wyoming or Australia.
 They are uniquely European and Mediterranean as Yosemite is Californian and the Pyramids are Egyptian.

 Tokyo is different in this sense.
-Many of the things the city is known for (e.g., Shibuya Square, Shrines, Anime, Japanese food) all share one thing in common: it was made by someone for someone for a reason.
+Many of the things the city is known for (e.g., Shibuya Square, Shrines, Anime, Japanese food) all share one thing in common: it was made by someone for someone with what they'd think in mind.

 They carry a deeply intentional weight, and aren't trivial or sprung out.
 It took lifetimes for Japanese calligraphy to be distinct; shrines have been re-made methodically for centuries to preserve their essence and background.